github99er/DynamicArrayStack/Description.md

 # Introduction to Stack Data Structure

+In general, a container is defined as a collection of elements.
 A stack is a container abstraction that maintains elements in order based on their time of insertion.
+Stacks are primarily used when order of insertion, or removal of elements into a collection is important.
 In a stack abstraction, the only element that is accessible is the topmost element.
 Every time an element is inserted into the stack, the previous element becomes in-accessible while the new element becomes the top.
 Only the topmost element can be removed from a stack.

 ### Operations of a Stack: